andrew/ultimate-awesome/README.md

 - [my-awesome-list](https://github.com/Pater999/my-awesome-list) - Collection of awesome tools, softwares, articles, projects and many other stuff that I like and I suggest.
 - [awesome-app-js](https://github.com/pierrechls/awesome-app-js) - 😎  An awesome and curated list of JavaScript libraries that I use.
 - [awesome-push](https://github.com/pushchain/awesome-push) - Awesome-push: A curated collection of resources and tools for developers to explore and utilize the power of Push Protocol, including tutorials, workshops, articles, and more.
-- [awesome-chatgpt-apps](https://github.com/rdmgator12/awesome-chatgpt-apps) - A comprehensive directory of every app in OpenAI's official ChatGPT Apps Directory — 330 verified Apps SDK / MCP integrations, organized by category with descriptions and use cases.
 - [awesome-functional-frontend](https://github.com/rduraj/awesome-functional-frontend) - A curated list of awesome libraries, approaches, solutions which make your frontend more functional.
 - [Awesome-Astro-Integrations](https://github.com/RichLewis007/Awesome-Astro-Integrations) - Best Astro web framework extensions and plugins that add new features and behaviors for your Astro web framework projects with only a few lines of code, including compatibility with other tools and UI frameworks like React, Vue, Svelte, and Tailwind CSS.
 - [awesome-photography](https://github.com/rogersilvasouza/awesome-photography) - 📷 Photography study and learning content.